History and Timeline of the Freedom to Marry in the United States

 April 21, 2007: Washington state Governor Christine Gregoire signs a domestic partnership bill into law.
 In the weeks that follow, Oregon Governor Ted Kulongski and New Hampshire Governor John Lynch also sign a domestic partnership law and a civil union law, respectively.
 The laws take effect in WA, OR, and NH on July 22, January 1, and February 1, respectively.

-May 15, 2008: The California Supreme Court determines in In Re: Marriage Cases that a state statute excluding same-sex couples from marriage is unconstitutional.
+May 15, 2008: The California Supreme Court determines in In Re: Marriage Cases, a case brought by Lambda Legal, the American Civil Liberties Union, and the National Center for Lesbian Rights, that a state statute excluding same-sex couples from marriage is unconstitutional.
 Almost immediately, an initiative to overturn the court ruling (Proposition 8) qualifies for the November 2008 ballot.
 Same-sex couples begin marrying on June 16.

 May 22, 2008: Maryland Governor Martin O'Malley signs into law a domestic partnership bill allowing same-sex couples in Maryland some - but not all - of the benefits that marriage affords.
 The law takes effect on July 1.